-- To an eye of a theologian the constrains of reason are obvious.
-Hence the necessity of God who has no constrains.
+- To an eye of a theologian, the constraints of reason are obvious.
+Hence the necessity of God who has no constraints.
 God is reason without constraints, in short – God is madness.

 - No theologian can be a scientist but many scientists can be theologians.